 Pediatrician Degrees: Program Overviews

-To become a pediatric generalist, students have to complete at the very least 11 years of postsecondary training.
-Most students begin with the completion of a pre-medicine or biology bachelor's degree program, followed by an accredited medical degree curriculum.
+To become a pediatric generalist, students have to complete at least 11 years of postsecondary training.
+Most students begin with the completion of a pre-medicine or biology bachelor's degree program, followed by an accredited medical degree curriculum that requires four years of study.
 After medical school, aspiring pediatricians move on to a residency program and, if desired, a fellowship.

 Pediatric Residency Training

 Physician residency training is paid work experience that typically takes three years to complete.
 Through hospital or clinic rotations, students gain hands-on skills in health assessments and patient care.
 The residency training period incorporates time in ambulatory settings, pediatric intensive care units (PICU) and neonatal intensive care units (NICU).
 Students continue to participate in didactic training through daily and weekly grand rounds, in which they shadow veteran physicians.
 They also take part in daily meetings, conferences and case study analyses.

 In order to apply to a residency program, students must have a unique National Resident Matching Program (NRMP) number.
 Most residency programs accept applications through the Electronic Residency Application Service (ERAS) and use the match number to secure individual applicants.

 In order to apply through ERAS, students must generally submit a resume, three letters of recommendation, a dean's letter and a personal statement.
 Applicants must also include transcripts from medical school as well as the United States Medical Licensing Exam.
 If the residency admissions board is interested in an applicant, an in-person interview is typically arranged.